bazitur/brackets-python-tools/README.md

     Full path to python executable.
 Default value is `python3`.
   - `isCaseSensitive`: Boolean
     If code completion should be case sensitive.
 Default is `true`.
+  - `maxLineLength`: Number
+    Maximum line length in Python files.
+Default: `79`.

-## Credits
+### Credits
-This project uses the [Python Jedi Project](https://github.com/saravanan-k90/python-jedi-brackets).
+This project is based on the [Python Jedi Brackets](https://github.com/saravanan-k90/python-jedi-brackets) project.

-## License
+### License
 The source code is licensed MIT.
-See LICENSE.md for more.
+See [LICENSE.md] for more.